 Defining the opportunities for the expanded use of renewable energy in support of national defense

-In partnership with the DoD, ACORE has launched a distinctive multi‐part initiative to examine the technological and financial opportunities and challenges related to the expanded use of renewable energy in support of national defense.
+In partnership with the DoD, ACORE has launched an initiative to examine strategies, opportunities and challenges related to the expanded use of renewable energy in support of national defense.
 The initiative highlights innovative ways the purchasing power of DoD and the ingenuity of private sector industries and financiers can be used to lower costs and support the military's mission.
+It identifies mechanisms to help DoD achieve mission objectives, save taxpayer expenditures, and reduce barriers to renewable energy deployment.

-The initiative includes a series of forums– the U.S. Military and Renewable Energy Industry Forums – and member engagement with DoD uniform and civilian senior personnel in headquarters and the field, relevant federal, state and local policy-makers and agencies and other activities to advance military use of renewable energy.
+The initiative includes a series of events and member engagement with DoD uniform and civilian senior personnel in headquarters and the field, relevant federal, state and local policymakers and agencies and other activities to advance military use of renewable energy.